Chanute Air Force Base: United States Air Force

 An Air Force Technical Training Instructors Course was conducted as well.
 Additionally, Chanute AFB was the site for training USAF firefighters, life support specialists (ejection seat, aircrew survival equipment, aerospace ground equipment {AGE}, etc.), welders, non-destructive inspection (of materials), airframe repair and most of vehicle maintenance (general purpose, special purpose, fire truck maintenance, materiel handling equipment maintenance) technical schools.

 Closure

 On 29 December 1988 the Department of Defense recommended Chanute's closure as part of the 1988 Base Realignment and Closure Commission.
 The subject of base closure had been considered numerous times during Chanute's 75-year history.
 The end of the Cold War and the reduced threat of future conflicts prompted the government to downsize the armed forces.

+In October 2023, U.S. Air Force representatives joined Village of Rantoul leaders and residents, and other state and federal officials to celebrate 106 years of partnership, support and friendship during a ceremony marking the complete transfer of the former Chanute Air Force Base back to the community.